Physician spotlight: Dr. Zachary J. Tempel

 His decision to focus on neurosurgery was triggered while he was still in high school.
 "My dad had vertebral artery dissection and medullary stroke, and that was the most difficult moment of my life," Dr. Tempel recalls.
 "That sparked my interest in the neurosciences.
 And because I liked working with my hands, everything pointed toward neurosurgery."

 Dr. Tempel majored in zoology and French at Miami University while completing the pre-med curriculum.

 In 2008 Dr. Tempel married his high school sweetheart, Claire.
 They had been together since their first date, on Dec.
 16, 2000, when they saw the movie Vertical Limit at the Clearwater Theater in Indianapolis.
 "Then we went to Steak and Shake for dinner," Dr. Tempel adds.

 Dr. Tempel and Claire enjoy sporting events, FC Cincinnati, and having a nice dinner out.
+They are supporters of the non-profit social service organization, Companions on a Journey Grief Support.
 But they don't have much time for hobbies.
 "We are the parents of a 3-year-old son who has kind of become our hobby," Dr. Tempel says.
 "We do whatever he likes to do whenever he likes to do it."

 ~ Cindy Starr